Fire Prevention Fee

 - You can make a payment electronically by having the funds electronically withdrawn from your bank account.
 To make a payment, log in with your User ID or Express Login.
 There is no fee to use this service.
 You will need the following bank account information: bank routing number, bank account number, and account type – checking or savings.

 - You can also pay by credit card over the Internet or by calling 1-855-292-8931.
-If paying by credit card, a service fee of 2.3% of the transaction amount will be charged by the credit card processing vendor, Official Payments Corporation (OPC).
-This fee is retained by the vendor and is not revenue to the State.
+If paying by credit card, a service fee of 2.3% of the transaction amount will be charged by the credit card processing vendor, ACI Payments, Inc. This fee is retained by the vendor and is not revenue to the State.
 The minimum fee is $1.00.

 - If you choose to pay the fee by check, make it payable to the California Department of Tax and Fee Administration (CDTFA) and write your account number in the check memo.
 Mail the upper portion of the bill, along with your payment, in the enclosed self-addressed envelope.
 Make sure to put a postage stamp on the envelope.
 If you do not have the envelope, mail your payment to: